jafaryor/knowledge-base/Soft Skills/others.md

 During the refactoring stage, you have to look for code smells.
 Code smells are ning signs in your code.

 In __Pair Programming__ there are always two people working on a single piece of code at the same time on the same machine.
 One who writes the code is called driver and another constantly reviews it as it is being written, he is called navigator.
 They constantly switch roles.
 The key advantage is the quality of the code.
 It brings the best possible solution as two minds are better than one.

+Pros:
+* Having 2 sets of eyes on code generally increases the quality of the code
+* When one person gets tired or stuck, the pair can step in and help out (assuming one person is the main driver)
+* Pairing facilitates knowledge transfer
+* Pairing results in both programmers being intimately familiar with the code they worked on (as long as they both were engaged)

+Cons:
+* You are using 2 programmers instead of 1 (costly from a business perspective)
+* If there is a huge discrepancy in skill between the pairs, the more experienced pair might lose patience, and the less experienced pair might lose confidence
+If the pairs don’t get along or aren’t compatible, the session will not be effective